OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Overreliance.md

 **Description:**

-Overreliance on LLMs is a security vulnerability that occurs when systems heavily depend on LLMs for decision-making or content generation without sufficient oversight, validation mechanisms, or risk communication.
-Although LLMs can produce creative and informative content, they can also generate content that is factually incorrect, nonsensical, inappropriate or unsafe, such as insecure source code.
-This is refered to in various sources as hallucination or confabulation and can result in misinformation, miscommunication, legal implications, and damage to an organization's reputation if not controlled.
+Overreliance on LLMs is a security vulnerability that occurs when systems or people depend on LLMs for decision-making or content generation without sufficient oversight.
+Although LLMs can produce creative and informative content, they can also generate content that is factually incorrect, inappropriate or unsafe.
+This is refered to in various sources as hallucination or confabulation and can result in misinformation, miscommunication, legal issues, and reputational damage.

-Reputational risk arises when incorrect or inappropriate LLM outputs harm a company's image and erode trust.
-Moreover, in the realm of software development, overreliance on LLM-generated source code can introduce unnoticed security vulnerabilities, thus posing a significant risk to the operational safety and security of applications.
-These risks highlight the importance of rigorous review processes and continuous validation of AI-generated content.
+Reputational risk arises when incorrect or inappropriate LLM outputs.
+In software, overreliance on LLM-generated source code can introduce unnoticed security vulnerabilities.
+This poses a significant risk to the operational safety and security of applications.
+These risks show the importance of a rigorous review processes, with:

+- Oversight
+- Continuous validation mechanisms
+- Disclaimers on risk

 **Common Examples of Vulnerability:**